danjenson/notes/papers/gflownet-foundations.md

 ## Multi-Flows, Distributional GFlowNets, Unsupervised GFlowNets and Pareto GFlowNets

-- Imagine each particle in the flow has a color or label, and youc an account for the different flows of all label types in a GFN.
+- Imagine each particle in the flow has a color or label, and you can account for the different flows of all label types in a GFN.
-- **Proposition 61**: Shows how to convert an outcome-conditioned GFLowNet into one that samples according to a given reward function given a posteriori, without having to retrain the network.
+- **Proposition 61**: Shows how to convert an outcome-conditioned GFlowNet into one that samples according to a given reward function given a posteriori, without having to retrain the network.
 - Defines the **Pareto additive terminal reward functions** and the **Pareto